dataforseo/TypeScriptClient/docs/interfaces/IPageContentInfo.md

 > `optional` **header**: [`PageSectionContentInfo`](../classes/PageSectionContentInfo.md)

-content of the header of the table
+parsed content of the header

 #### Defined in

-main.ts:165905
+main.ts:161835

 ***